Mikaela/mikaela.github.io/pages/matrix.markdown

 just add the nightly repo and install it.
 However I am assuming you have already performed the [Flathub setup](https://flathub.org/setup).

-_Note that `#` means a command and it's there just to explain what is being done, not actually entered into a terminal._
+_Note that `#` means a comment and is there just to explain what is being done, not to be actually entered into the terminal._

 ```bash
 # Add the Nheko nightly remote onto your system